 All team members have a long track record of Uncompromising and Impeccable Integrity, Accuracy, Maturity, Crystal-Clear Transparency, and Professionalism to the highest degree and will continue will continue to be held accountable to those standards, while at Aerospace Weekly (A.W.).

 David M. Edwards

 Founder, Owner, Chief Executive Officer (C.E.O.), and Editor-In-Chief

 I’ve been in flight simulation since the late 1980’s.
 I earned my private pilot single engine (PSEL) license in 1992 at nineteen years of age.
 Earned my instrument rating and completed my professional commercial pilot training program in 2001 at WestWind School of Aeronautics in Phoenix, AZ (KDVT).
 I have accumulated approximatetly 280 hours of total logged flight time as a pilot including: 225 hours as Pilot-In-Command (P.I.C.), 40 hours of complex aircraft operation, and more than 10 hours of multi-engine flight time.
 I live in Portland, Oregon; United States of America (U.S.A.) in the Pacific Northwest, long-time home of the National Basketball Association (N.B.A.)
 Portland Trailblazers.
 I have a sixteen year track record of sustained and effecective Science research.
-I’ve been married for over 14 years and have a 6-year-old daughter, whom recently graduated Kindergarten.
+I’ve been married for over 14 years and have a 7-year-old daughter, whom recently graduated first grade.

 Managing Editor of Aerospace Safety, Incident, and Crash Investigations